chazzka/clanekcathedral/clanek.md

 ### Outlier detection

-- [ ] TODO: na isolation forestu vam ukazeme ze outlier detection uri
+- [ ] TODO: na isolation forestu vam ukazeme ze outlier detection urcite neni novelty detection

-#### Isolation Forest
+#### Example: Isolation Forest
 Isolation Forest ([1](https://doi.org/10.1016/j.engappai.2022.105730 "article 1"), [2](https://doi.org/10.1016/j.patcog.2023.109334 "article 2")) is an outlier detection, semi-supervised ensemble algorithm.
 This approach is well known to successfully isolate outliers by using recursive partitioning (forming a tree-like structure) to decide whether the analyzed particle is an anomaly or not.
 The less partitions required to isolate the more probable it is for a particle to be an anomaly.

-Despite its famousness, there are a few drawbacks.

 The Scikit-Learn platform (scikit-learn.org) offers several implemented, documented and tested machine-learning open-source algorithms.
 Its implementation of Isolation Forest has, in time of writing this text, 5 hyperparameters which need to be explicitly chosen and tuned.